 When you file a consumer proposal, your Licensed Insolvency Trustee will submit it to the Office of the Superintendent of Bankruptcy, the regulatory body for insolvency in Canada.

-Depending on how much you can afford to repay, you may ask your creditors if you can pay less or reduce your monthly payment under the Bankruptcy and Insolvency Act.
+Depending on how much you can afford to repay, you may ask your creditors if you can pay less or reduce your monthly payment.

 At this stage, the terms of your consumer proposal are sent to your creditors, who vote to accept, reject or request changes to your offer.

 Your Licensed Insolvency Trustee will also send creditors a Proof of Claim form to complete to recover money owed.